sourcegraph/handbook/content/departments/engineering/dev/process/releases/index.md

 A _patch release_ refers to a patch version increase of Sourcegraph (e.g. `3.0.0` -> `3.0.1`).

 Generally speaking patches will only include bug fixes for previously released features.
-In some occasions we may release improvements to address issues that may not technically be considered a bug fix, and in some occasions we may backport features provided they are:
+In some occasions we may release improvements to address issues that may not technically a bug fix, and in some occasions we may backport features provided they are:

 1. Behind a feature flag
 2. Low risk and well tested (with flag on and flag off)

+#### Patch Schedule

 Patches are scheduled regularly throughout the release quarter once every other week, with 5 patches per release cycle.
 For example if a release was scheduled on June 13, 2023, the patch schedule would be: